Criccieth

 The town is a seaside resort, popular with families.
 Attractions include the ruins of Criccieth Castle, which have extensive views over the town and surrounding countryside.
-Nearby on Ffordd Castell (Castle Way) is Cadwalader's Ice Cream Parlour, opened in 1927, whilst Stryd Fawr (High Street) has several bistro-style restaurants.
-In the centre lies Y Maes ("The Field", or town square), part of the original medieval town common.
+In the centre is Y Maes, part of the original medieval town common.

 The town is noted for its fairs, held on 23 May and 29 June every year, when large numbers of people visit the fairground and the market which spreads through many of the streets of the town.